EciStg/order-placement/order/README.md

                   "maxLength" : 256
                 },

-                "type": { "$ref": "#/definitions/referenceType" },

                 "itemsCount": {
-                  "description": "number of things in the items collection", "type" : "number",
+                  "description": "number of shipping carriers in the collection", "type" : "number",
                   "minimum": 1,
                   "maximum": 1000